 Content Blocks (v2.0 since November 2025, v14-compatible) shift the definition of content elements, record types, and page types into a single config.yaml.
 TCA, SQL, and backend forms are generated automatically.
 Core integration began in v13 with the Schema API, Record Transformation API, and automatic TCA field value transformation.

-Content Blocks are not a Core extension, but a community-maintained package – however, the infrastructure for them has been deliberately anchored in the Core.
+Content Blocks are not a Core extension but a community-maintained package; the infrastructure they rely on, however, has been deliberately anchored in the Core.

 Rector and Fractor as community-funded migration tools

 For TYPO3 v14, 48 new Rector rules and 11 Fractor rules were created, funded by the Community Budget.
 Rector transforms PHP code (deprecations, breaking changes), while Fractor covers TypoScript, FlexForms, Fluid, and composer.json.
-For agents, this means: automated migration instead of manually searching for outdated patterns.
+For agents, this means automated migration instead of hunting for outdated patterns by hand.

 | Core Measure | Version | Replaces | AI Benefit |